 The rules are different in every state.
 I know, it can be a headache if you move a lot or if you’ve been in the business for decades and never before had to take an exam and suddenly do, but I didn’t make the rules.

-Some states have practicals or exams while some don’t.
-For instance, Florida will have you submit an approved 4 hour HIV course certificate while California simply requires hours equal to or greater than their training requirements to qualify for reciprocity.
+Many states have practicals or use the NIC exam, while some don’t.
+For instance, Florida will have you submit an approved 4-hour HIV course certificate while California simply requires hours equal to or greater than their training requirements to qualify for reciprocity.
 Alaska will even take into account the years worked in your previous state when adding up qualified hours.

 Now that you know it is possible to have more than one license in multiple states, here’s a little advice.